sinedied/foldable-talk/foldable.md

 ---

 class: small-handle, center
-# So, media queries it is !
+# So, media queries it is!

 ```css
 @media (screen-spanning: single-fold-vertical) { ... }